zczlsde/GambitBot/README.md

 ### Workflow

-Below is a diagram that describes how GSBot works:
+Below is a diagram that describes how GambitBot works:

 <img src="image/GSBot_workflow.png" width="500px">